fattorib/ZeRO-transformer/tpu_pod_guide.md

 gcloud compute tpus tpu-vm ssh my-tpu-name:  --worker=all --zone= my-tpu-zone --command="bash myscript.sh"
 ```

-On (broken) option I found through googling is to paste in code blocks to the ```--command``` prompt.
-I was unable to get this working on my TPUs.
+One (broken) option I found through googling is to paste in code blocks to the ```--command``` prompt.
+I was unable to get this working on any of the TPU pods I had.

 ## What I do